 What we do know is that there are more people involved in the group than just the three who were indicted.
 The others may be able to continue business as usual, or not.
 Since we can only speculate at the moment, we decided to focus on the US Government’s allegations.

 Over the past several days, we’ve combed through the legal paperwork of which we will provide an overview below.
 It has to be stressed that, at this point, all claims against the defendants have yet to be proven.

-The first defendant is Max Louarn, a 48-year-old French national who was arrested in Canada where he is being held in custody.
+The first defendant is Max Louarn, a 48-year-old French national who was arrested in Tanzania where he is being held in custody.
 Louarn is seen as the leader of Team-Xecuter.
 He made important business decisions, arranged investors and financing, and oversaw product development and the wholesale distribution chains.

 Louarn is a familiar name in the game hacking scene and describes himself as an “officially retired hacking pioneer.”
 His work reportedly dates back well into the last century when he was linked to the warez group PARADOX.
 In 1993 he was arrested in a Nintendo piracy case, after which he fled to Spain.